magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_tuccho-pothila-venerable-empty-scripture.md

 This is what it is to be a true supporter of Buddhism.
 Whether you are among those who are being supported (i.e., the Saṅgha) or those who are supporting (the laity) please consider this thoroughly.
-Cultivate the within you.
+Cultivate the *sīla-dhamma* within you.
 This is the surest way to support Buddhism.
 To support Buddhism with the offerings of food, shelter and medicine is good also, but such offerings only reach the ‘sapwood’ of Buddhism.
 Please don’t forget this.
 A tree has bark, sapwood and heartwood, and these three parts are interdependent.
 The heartwood must rely on the bark and the sapwood.
 The sapwood relies on the bark and the heartwood.
 They all exist interdependently, just like the teachings of moral discipline, concentration and wisdom.[^3] The teaching on moral discipline is to establish your speech and actions in rectitude.
 The teaching on concentration is to firmly fix the mind.
 The teaching on wisdom is the thorough understanding of the nature of all conditions.
 Study this, practise this, and you will understand Buddhism in the most profound way.

 If you don’t realize these things, you will be fooled by possessions, fooled by rank, fooled by anything you come into contact with.
 Simply